repeaterjs/repeater/docs/01_quickstart.md

 The `@repeaterjs/repeater` package has no dependencies, but requires the following globals in order to work:
 - `Promise`
+- `WeakMap`
+- `Symbol`
   - `Symbol.iterator`
   - `Symbol.asyncIterator`
-- `WeakMap`

-In addition, repeaters are most useful when used via `async/await` and `for await…of` statements.
-You can compile your code with babel or typescript to support enviroments which lack these syntax features.
+In addition, repeaters are most useful when used via `async/await` and `for await…of` syntax.
+You can use polyfills and compile your code with babel or typescript to support enviroments which lack these features.

 ## Examples

-#### Logging timestamps with setInterval
+<h4 id="timestamps">Logging timestamps with setInterval</h4>

 ```js
 import { Repeater } from "@repeaterjs/repeater";